Al Sharpton: Policing In America Will Change Because Of George Floyd's Death

 I had begun to see, by the time of the funeral, there had been a movement that was unlike others, that was very multiracial and intergenerational around the country, that I felt would change some policing laws and some policing policies, unlike before.
 And I wanted to say to George, who obviously was not where he could hear me, that you have really changed the world.
 Policing in America, I think, will change because of George Floyd.

-On why this is such an excruciating moment for people of all races and persuasions and ages
+On why this is such an excruciating moment for people of all races, persuasions and ages

 I think it is incited because the world is falling apart.
 And I hope that we can bring it to where we go on to a better place.
 I think one of the things that inadvertently helped it, everyone was shut in and shut down and was home watching the news.
 So people began seeing this tape of this man laying on the ground with a knee on his neck for 8 minutes and 46 seconds.
 I think the outrageous behavior of it, coupled with the fact that there was this captive audience globally, is what really prompted a lot of people.
 Because had we not been in a pandemic, I don't know if the same amount of people would have seen the actual tape and the footage that actually happened.